-Siskin Hospital's 14th Annual Possibilities Luncheon will be held Tuesday, Feb.
+Siskin Hospital's 14th Annual Possibilities Luncheon was held Tuesday, Feb.
 21, 2017 from 11:30 a.m. - 1:00 p.m. at the Chattanooga Convention Center.

 U.S. Army 1st Lt.
 Melissa Stockwell's tour of active service in Bagdad ended abruptly when a roadside bomb blasted the Humvee in which she rode.
 When she awoke in the Bagdad ER, still in her army fatigues, she realized she'd lost her left leg and knew then her life would be forever changed.

 And that, she says, "is where my real story begins."

 Melissa, the first-ever female American soldier to lose a limb in active duty in Iraq, worked through months of physical rehabilitation, learning to walk again on her new prosthetic leg, and went on to become a three-time Parathriathlon World Champion and two-time Paralympian who won the Paralympic Bronze Medal in triathlon on September 11.

 Melissa believes we each have the power to create our own story, and that each of us can do anything we put our minds to.
 She challenges us to embrace the unknown, be optimistic, and view the future with confidence.
 For Melissa, life is full of inspiration, even in the darkest of places.
 She reminds us that we can choose our response to the metaphoric "bombs" in our own lives.